learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

   const seenNumbers = {};
   // iterate over the array of numbers for (const number of array) {
-    // for the current number, identify a complimentary number that adds to our target
+    // for the current number, identify a complementary number that adds to our target
-    // (for example: if our number is 2, and the target is 5, the complimentary number is 3) const compliment = target - number;
+    // (for example: if our number is 2, and the target is 5, the complementary number is 3) const complement = target - number;
-    // check if any of the keys in our object is the compliment to the current number
+    // check if any of the keys in our object is the complement to the current number
     // if so, return true
-    if (seenNumbers[compliment]) return true;
+    if (seenNumbers[complement]) return true;
     // save the current number as the key on our object so we can check it later against other numbers seenNumbers[number] = true;
   }